The Centre’s Sickness and Infectious Diseases Policy will prevent and contain the spread of sickness and infectious diseases

 For any other infections or diseases Campus Corner Early Learning Centre is guided by Nga Kupu Oranga – Ministry of Health Guidelines for Early Childhood Centres.

-All medication must be clearly identified with the child’s name.
+All medication must be clearly identified with the name of the tamaiti.

 The medication requirement form will include who, when, what, how much, and by whom the medicine was administered.

-Any oral medication administered must me checked by two kaiako - one being a qualified Kaiako and signed by kaiako.
+Any oral medication administered must be checked by two kaiako and signed off.

 Campus Corner will use only JUNIOR PARACETAMOL – dosage as per brand.